-11 Australian Institute of Health and Welfare.
+&lt;sup>11 Australian Institute of Health and Welfare.
 (2021).
 Mental health service contact (Object class).
-Retrieved 28 November 2023 from http://meteor.aihw.gov.au/content/index.phtml/itemId/727358
+Retrieved 22 February 2025 from https://meteor.aihw.gov.au/content/727358

 For the purposes of the ABF MHC NBEDS, the episode of mental health care may be derived for admitted or residential consumers from existing reported episodes of care in the APC NMDS and the RMHC NMDS.
 Therefore, an admitted or residential episode of mental health care may commence with an admission to a facility or in the case of the residential setting it may be signalled by the start of a new reference period (refer to section 6.6.3 Reference period).
-Likewise, the end of the episode for a residential episode of mental health care occurs when a consumer is discharged from the facility, at the end of a reference period, or for any other reason as stated in associated activity data set specifications 12.
+Likewise, the end of the episode for a residential episode of mental health care occurs when a consumer is discharged from the facility, at the end of a reference period, or for any other reason as stated in associated activity data set specifications.
 The reference period has no impact on an admitted episode of care.

-The concept of an ambulatory episode of mental health care is specific to the ABF MHC NBEDS and AMHCC V1.0 and may not be able to be derived from existing data collections.
+The concept of an ambulatory episode of mental health care is specific to the ABF MHC NBEDS and AMHCC V1.1 and may not be able to be derived from existing data collections.